-The table below details the capital position of ERGO Insurance NV/SA at year end 2020 and 2019.
+The table below details the capital position of ERGO Insurance NV/SA at year end 2020 and 2021.
 With respect to the capital position, Solvency II requires ERGO Insurance NV/SA to categorize Own Funds into the following tiers with differing qualifications as eligible available regulatory capital:

 - Tier 1 capital consists of ordinary share capital, the surplus fund and the reconciliation reserve; and - Tier 2 capital consists of ancillary Own Funds and basic Tier 2 capital.
 Ancillary Own Funds consist of items other than basic Own Funds which can be called up to absorb losses.
-Ancillary own fund items require the prior approval of the supervisory authority and for ERGO Insurance NV/SA concerns unpaid capital.
-The subordinated debt concerns a subordinated loan from ERGO International AG with maturity date 28 December 2026 and annually callable as of 21 December 2021).
+Ancillary Own Funds items require the prior approval of the supervisory authority and for ERGO Insurance NV/SA concern unpaid capital.
+The company in addition has subordinated debt classified as Tier 2 capital, which concerns a subordinated loan from ERGO International AG with maturity date 28 December 2026.
+The loan is annually callable as of 21 December 2021, and part of the loan has indeed been repaid end of 2021 because that part of the loan was not eligible to cover the SCR due to tiering restrictions (see also section E.1.3) hence the decrease since 2020 seen in the table below.